Haworthia6/Atelier/README.md

-# catwalk
+# Atelier

-## Front End Capstone Project
+## Front End Overhaul

-We are a two person team of developers who created a mock product page for an e-commerce site focusing on the front-end of our application.
-We used advanced frameworks such as React and Redux to build this application out over 3 weeks using a mock business requirements document.
-The data that we used was supplied to us from a blackbox API.
+We are a two person team of developers who overhauled the product page for an e-commerce site.
+The core of this project is React with Redux as statemanagement as well as interacting with the company's existing REST API.

 > ![](gifs/FEC.gif)